 But real life grew hazier and hazier.
 Christmas passed in the bittersweet illusion of home — I joined Remi and her parents in a traditional celebration of presents and fine food.
 This was my second Christmas in another family, and I was so welcome that it almost hurt.
 I wanted to escape to the road, but southern California seemed alien.
 I wanted to stay, but this was not my family.
 I wanted my family, but I had banished them in a frenzy of restlessness.
 So what to do?

 The road, as always, won the toss.

 New Year’s Eve in a bar, the Other Woman only two days away.
-The waitress brightly arrives to refresh my glass of champagne, then peers through the general haze at the machine before me.
+The waitress brightly arrives to refresh my champagne, then peers through the general haze at the machine before me.
 “Wow!
 Is that some kind of typewriter?”

 I tilt the display to reflect the Tiffany lamp into her eyes, then flash a grin at her.
 “It’s a mirror,” I say.
 “I use it to examine my life.”